AsgerRiisVienberg/Source-code-for-Master-Thesis/README.md

 It is structured in blocks, with the first block dedicated to loading and processing images, and subsequent blocks focusing on smoothing and post-processing.
 The use of the subsequent block is optional.
 For all data presented in the final report, the post-processing was performed using Mcalibration.

+## Numerical solvers

 ### 1. Neo-Hookean incremental solver
 Matlab script that solves the compressible Neo-Hookean equations using the incremental Euler method.

+### 2. 1D viscoelastic-viscoplast sovler for the Mullerkin-Boyce model
+This Matlab script combines the algorithem for integrating nonlinear constitutive equations with th iterative solvers as an example of how to numerically solve a nonlinear set of constitutive equations in 1D.

 #### Usage